FOLDS seminar (new!)

 Sep 18 Jong-Shi Pang USC Heaviside Composite Optimization: A new paradigm of optimization

-Sep 25 Joan Bruna NYU
+Sep 25 Joan Bruna NYU Propagation-of-Chaos in Shallow Neural Networks beyond Logarithmic Time

-Oct 2 Yury Polyanskiy MIT
+Oct 2 (room AGH 306) Yury Polyanskiy MIT Theory and practice of LLM quantization

 Oct 9 [Fall Break] ------------ ------------

-Oct 16 Adam Klivans UT Austin
+Oct 16 Adam Klivans UT Austin A New Paradigm for Learning with Distribution Shift

 Oct 23 Pratik Chaudhari UPenn